 ETS offers several different free resources to help students prepare for the TOEFL.
-One of their free resources is truly essential for any student preparing for the test.
+One of their free resources has an especially large wealth of material.
 I’m talking, of course, about Quick Prep, ETS’ large free online library of TOEFL practice questions and audio tracks.
 Quick Prep is a resource that Magoosh strongly encourages all students to use.
 In fact, it’s even a key part of the TOEFL study plans we offer.

 Like any good resource, Quick Prep works best if it’s used carefully and intelligently.
 You’ll find that the wide variety of TOEFL materials the ETS offers means that you can use them to get advice or feedback on different aspects of the test, create a full TOEFL practice exam for yourself, and study on the go.
 However, Quick Prep does have its problems.